The short answer

 If: Your tap water is within all EPA and EWG guidelines

 Tap water is fine.
 No filter required for formula preparation.
-The AAP supports tap water for formula when water quality is acceptable.
+The American Academy of Pediatrics (AAP) supports tap water for formula when water quality is acceptable.

 If: Your tap water has TTHMs, HAA5, nitrate, or lead above EWG guidelines